Jannerbey/Plymouth-History-Vault/briefing.md

 You are one of a small number of people invited to join the Plymouth History Discovery Circle, a closed group helping shape something new, exciting, and quietly but uniquely important for Plymouth’s historical future.

 This is not an open programme.
-It’s a chosen circle picked because you’re curious, thoughtful, and clearly someone who genuinely cares about Plymouth’s heritage.
+It’s a chosen circle picked because you’re curious, thoughtful, and clearly someone who, like me, genuinely cares about Plymouth’s heritage.

 Nothing complicated.
 Nothing technical.
 It's an App that gives a new way to access the history of our amazing city!
-Just simple participation that genuinely helps build something meaningful.
+Just simple participation that genuinely helps us build something meaningful.

 🌟 What You’re Joining

-You’re stepping into the very first phase of a new Plymouth history experience — something entirely new that we’ve not announced publicly.
+You’re stepping into the very first phase of a new Plymouth history experience — something entirely new that I’ve not announced publicly.

 You’ll be among the first people in the world to see it, use it, influence it, and shape how it grows.